-I am an assistant professor in the Department of Political Science at Clark University in Worcester, MA.
-I am also affiliated with the programs in Peace Studies, Women’s and Gender Studies, and Race and Ethnic Studies.
+I am an associate professor in the Department of Political Science at Clark University in Worcester, MA.
+I am also affiliated with the programs in Peace and Conflict Studies, Women’s and Gender Studies, and Comparative Race and Ethnic Studies.
 I hold a PhD in Political Science from McGill University.

-At Clark, I teach courses in comparative politics, including the politics of the Middle East in general, the Arab-Israeli conflict in particular, the politics of ethnicity and identity, a capstone seminar on civil war, and the introductory course of the comparative politics subfield.
+At Clark, I teach courses in comparative politics, including the politics of the Middle East in general, the Arab Spring and Arab-Israeli conflict in particular, the politics of ethnicity and identity, seminars on civil war and refugees, and the introductory course of the comparative politics subfield.